Recorded Statement After a Texas Car Accident: Should You?

 Should I give an insurance statement after a car accident?

-Here are some reasons why giving the insurance company a recorded statement is not a good idea and tips for handling your claim.
+Top-rated Houston personal injury lawyer explains reasons why providing a recorded statement to the insurance company is not a good idea, along with tips for handling your claim.

-First, other than determining what exactly occurred in the crash there is no rule or requirement that the injured person provide a recorded statement to the adverse insurance company.
+First, other than determining what exactly occurred in the crash, there is no rule or requirement that the injured person provide a recorded statement to the adverse insurance company.

 What to do When the Adjuster Wants a Recorded Statement After a Car Accident?